 Dookers enter the water down the steps by the Boat House here and spread out along the beach area between the steps and the harbour, and then go into the water.

-If you want to watch the parade, you can see this from along the B924, the main road through South Queensferry.
+If the parade returns in future years (and assuming it follows the same route through town), you can see this from along the B924, the main road through South Queensferry.
 A good vantage point can be found opposite the Queensferry Museum, where there’s a higher pedestrian area on the south side of the street.
 Once the parade has passed, you can then head over the street to the car parking area where you can see the beach area and watch the dookers getting wet.

 Here’s a map image to help you visualise this, which you can also see on Google Maps here.
 The red line is the parade route, the yellow line is a good viewing area for the parade, and the green line is a good viewing area for the Dook itself.

 Based on my experience taking part in the dook, I have some tips for taking part in the Loony Dook.
-First, I suggest having someone else handle your transport – either a tour company like this, or a friend.
+First, I suggest having someone else handle your transport – either a tour company, or a friend.

 Next, you’ll want to bring a nice big towel and a bag of dry clothes that someone can give to you shortly after getting out of the water (that friend will come in handy at this point).